henvic/wedeploycli/README.md

 For some tasks the Launchpad CLI tool needs git to be available on your system.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
+Integration tests should be written as well.

-Check your code with go fmt, go vet, go test, go cover, and go lint.
+Check your code with go fmt, go vet, go test, go cover, go lint, and gocyclo.

 * [Lint for this repo](http://go-lint.appspot.com/github.com/launchpad-project/cli)

-Install (or update to the latest version) api.cli with go get -u github.com/launchpad-project/cli
+Install (or update to the latest version) with
+`go get -u github.com/launchpad-project/cli`